savonet/book/video.md

 ```{.liquidsoap include="liq/play-video2.liq" from=1}
 ```

-Generally, the video will be generated form a playlist using the `playlist` operator or from user's request using `request.queue` operator.
+Generally, the video will be generated from a playlist using the `playlist` operator or from user's request using `request.queue` operator.
 Those were already presented in [there](#sec:inputs), nothing changes for video.